paulvonallwoerden/convertio/README.md

-# Convertio (An unoffical convertio.co api for nodejs)
+# Convertio (An unofficial convertio.co api for nodejs)

 Interact with the https://convertio.co API through nodejs!
 Super simple.